fredotran/traffic-sign-detector-yolov4/README.md

 * Crosswalk.
 * Stop signs.

-The photos for this dataset were taken by [Erik Mclean](https://unsplash.com/@introspectivedsgn) (big thank you to him).
+The photos for this dataset were taken by [Erik Mclean](https://unsplash.com/@introspectivedsgn) (big thanks to him).

 ---